On the Convergence Properties of Optimal AdaBoost

-On each iteration of AdaBoost a new hypothesis, generated by a weak learning algorithm, is added to a running linear combination of hypotheses.
-Intuitively this combination of hypotheses is increasing in complexity the longer the algorithm is run.
-Meanwhile, the generalization performance of this ensemble tends to improve or remain stationary after a large number of iterations, contradicting standard VC-Dimension based bounds~\citep{FreundExperiments,drucker:boosting,BreimanArcingClassifiers,QuinlanBagging}.
-In some cases, the generalization error continues to decrease long after the training error of the chain has reached zero~\citep{Schapire97boostingthe}.
-A common graph depicting this behavior is Figure~\ref{fig:c4.5}.
-Remarkably, the complicated combination of 1000 trees generalizes better than the simpler combination of 10.
+As shown in Fig.~\ref{fig:adabo}, on each round, AdaBoost adds a hypothesis, generated by the weak learning algorithm, to a running linear combination of hypotheses.
+Our common machine-learning (ML) intuition would suggest that the complexity of this combination of hypotheses would increase the longer the algorithm runs.
+Meanwhile, in practice, the generalization performance of this ensemble tends to improve or remain stationary after a large number of iterations.
+Such behavior goes against our general theoretically-inspired intuition and accumulated knowledge in ML.
+We expect that as the complexity of the model increases, as it appears to be the case at least on the surface for the AdaBoost classifier, the generalization error also increases.

+While this behavior does not contradict standard theoretical bounds based on the VC-dimension of AdaBoost classifiers, it does suggest that it seems futile to attempt to apply the standard view to this context. \emph{In some cases, the generalization error continues to decrease long after the training error of the corresponding AdaBoost classifier has reached zero~\citep{Schapire97boostingthe}.} VC-Dimension-based bounds cannot really explain this behavior~\citep{BreimanArcingClassifiers,drucker:boosting,QuinlanBagging}.
+In fact, that behavior seems generally inconsistent with the fundamental nature of such bounds and other insights we have gained from computational learning theory.
+A common graph depicting this behavior is Fig.~\ref{fig:c4.5}(a).
+Remarkably, the complicated combination of $1000$ trees generalizes better than the simpler combination of $10$.